WPBeginner

 Why Disable Comments in WordPress?

-In other cases, bloggers may publish certain posts like announcements that they don’t want to allow comments to trolls.
+For example, bloggers may publish certain posts like announcements that they don’t want to allow comments on.
 In these cases, you can easily disable comments on those specific posts or pages.

-The other scenario is some business blogs choose to disable comments entirely to prevent spam.
+Another common scenario is that some business blogs disable comments entirely to prevent spam.
 Although you can always use spam protection techniques (which we’ll share later in this article), disabling the comment section will definitely solve the problem.

-Whatever your reason may be, you can certainly disable comments and even remove the comment section from your WordPress site.
+Whatever your reason may be, you can certainly disable comments and even remove the comment section from your WordPress site entirely.

 Video Tutorial